Landau Levels and the Issue of Gauge Invariance in Confined Spaces: Review of Landau Levels in Free Space

 In the presence of a magnetic field $\mathbf{B}$, the canonical momentum $\mathbf{p}$ is shifted by the magnetic vector potential $\mathbf{A}$ to give us a Hamiltonian of the form:

 where $q$ is the charge and $m$ is the mass of the particle of interest, and $\boldsymbol{\pi}=\mathbf{p}-q\mathbf{A}$ is the \textit{kinetic} momentum operator.
 Hereafter we adopt $q = -e$ for the electron, where $e>0$ is the magnitude of the charge of the electron.
 It is important to note that in the presence of a magnetic field, $\boldsymbol{\pi}$ represents the true momentum of the particle rather than $\mathbf{p}$.
 In this problem, we consider an electron free to move in a 2-dimensional system in a uniform magnetic field, $\mathbf{B}=B\boldsymbol{\hat{z}}$.
 For such a magnetic field, there are three common gauge choices, as already mentioned in the introduction.
 The two Landau gauges are handled very similarly mathematically, and so we will focus only on $\mathbf{A}_1$.
 However, $\mathbf{A}_1$ and $\mathbf{A}_S$ are handled very differently mathematically and we now discuss each in turn.
 A number of resources are available that provide considerable detail for this problem.
-These include textbooks like Refs. [\onlinecite{jain2007composite}], [\onlinecite{cohen-tannoudji77}], [\onlinecite{ballentine15}] and [\onlinecite{landau77}] and online lecture notes by Tong\cite{qheTong} and Murayama.\cite{Murayama}
+These include textbooks like Refs. [\onlinecite{jain2007composite}], [\onlinecite{cohen-tannoudji77}], [\onlinecite{ballentine15}] and [\onlinecite{landau77}] and online lecture notes by Tong\cite{qheTong} and Murayama.\cite{Murayama} Systematic derivations of the eigenvalues and eigenstates for each gauge are provided in the Appendix.